The Board of Trustees

 Section 9.
 Vacancies on the Board of Trustees may be filled by vote of a majority of the remaining Board, though less than a quorum, and each person so elected shall be a trustee for a term not to exceed the remainder of the unexpired term of the predecessor trustee.
 Trustees so elected shall be eligible, subsequently, for election to a regular three-year term.

 Section 1.
 Membership in the Society is restricted to persons who are or have been in policy making positions or who have demonstrated outstanding achievements in public relations or corporate communications.

 Section 2.
-Each member will be classified as an individual, educator, life, non-profit or honorary member.
+Each member will be classified as an individual, educator, life, non-profit or honorary members.

 Section 3.
 Individual membership in the Society is for persons who: (1) hold the top corporate communications position and have a broad range of responsibilities.
 A candidate’s company should generate at least $2 billion in annual revenue; or (2) hold the CEO position in a public relations/communications agency (not to include subsidiaries in agencies, but can include appropriate management at holding companies) and meet the following two criteria: (a) lead an agency with annual fees of at least $5 million per year with the agency having been at that level for a minimum of five years, (b) be recognized as providing substantial strategic counsel to major corporations, particularly with Fortune 500 and Global 500 companies, at the C-Suite level.
 In addition to the above three requirements, preference will be given to candidates who are considered to be thought leaders in corporate communications, as evidenced by activities such as having leadership responsibility in organizations in the public relations or other industries, published articles, spoken at important forums and generally contributed to our industry.